keeday/LanistaBrowser/README.md

 **Will I loose my saved tactics and favorites if I update the Browser?**

 No. As long as you don't manually delete the **/documents/LanistaBrowser** folder, your tactics and favorites will be saved even if you delete/replace/update the Browser files.

+**Can I help develop the Browser?**

+Yes!
+If you have experience with C# and want to help develop the Browser, please contact me and we can discuss further!